-Visiting the home where Dr. King was born and lived the first twelve years of his life is often the highlight of ones visit to the national historic site.
-Unfortunately trying to visit the Birth Home can also be the biggest let down if you can't get on a tour.
+Visiting the home where Dr. King was born and lived the first twelve years of his life is often the highlight of ones visit to the park.
+Unfortunately trying to get on a tour of the Birth Home can also be the biggest let down if of your visit.
 By following the instructions below and with a little luck you may get on a tour of the home on your first visit to the site.

-The ranger led tour is free and lasts approximately 30 minutes during which time you will learn about the life of a young M. L. King.
-The home is open for tours on a daily basis, except Thanksgiving, Christmas and New Year's Day, with the first tour at 10:00 am and the last tour at 4:30p.m.
+The ranger-led tour is free and lasts approximately 30 minutes during which time you will learn about the life of a young M. L. King.
+The home is open for tours on a daily basis, except Thanksgiving, Christmas and New Year's Day, with the first tour at 10:00 am and the last tour at 4:00 p.m.
 Tours are limited to 15 people.
-From Memorial Day through Labor Day the first tour starts at 10:00 a.m. and the last tour at 5:30 p.m.

 The tours are filled on a first-come, first-served basis on the day of the tour.
 No advanced registration or phone reservations are accepted.
-Upon arriving at the national historic site you should first proceed to Freedom Hall Complex, at the King Center, to sign up for a tour.
-Before signing up for your tour you will be advised as to when the time of the next available tour.
-You may sign-up for that tour or any later tour that may be open.
-If there is an available tour you will be issued tickets and instructed on where to meet the park ranger conducting the tour.
-Once you are signed up feel free to visit the rest of the national historic site while waiting for your tour.
+Upon arriving at the park proceed to the information desk located inside of the visitor center to sign up for a tour.
+Once you are signed up feel free to visit the rest of the park while waiting for your tour.

 Groups (school, family reunion, youth, etc.) are limited to signing up for only 3 tour times per day for a total of 45 people.
 After signing up a group, the group leader is responsible dividing up the group and seeing that the people arrive for their tour on time.